Skip to content

 It was magic.
 They were talking.
 Rather, debating.

 For that matter, every moment spent with Gautam Chatterjee was nothing less than magic.
 He made sure of that with his signature ease and comforting smile.
-I think Amal Neerad, a student of Cinematography from the first batch, would agree with me on that.

 ‘IT WASN’T JUST THE RAIN’